Lab Report - Writing Guide With Lab Report Example

 Make sure that you are only highlighting information absolutely necessary for your topic and study.
 Remember that you are writing a lab report and not a complete essay.

-In this section, you will use the following subheadings.
+In this section, you will use the following three subheadings.

 Here the writer has to discuss the participants of the research by the following aspects: